HOW LONG DOES THE CLASS GO FOR?

 Pilates is still safe for women who are pregnant, however it is important to inform Alex prior to starting your class as she can provide modifications to keep mum and bub safe throughout the practice.

 HOW LONG AFTER HAVING A BABY CAN I START PILATES?

 It is recommended that new mums wait at least 3 months before commencing pilates classes to allow the body to rest after child birth and avoid problems such as ab separation.
-Alex recommends getting the all-clear from your GP or health practitioner (Eg. Physiotherapist) before starting classes just to be sure!
+Alex recommends getting the all-clear from your GP or health practitioner (Eg. Osteopath or Physiotherapist) before starting classes just to be sure!
 Pilates is a great way to strengthen the pelvic floor after child birth and works on building up core body strength to help with all the day-to-day jobs mums get up to!

 Got any more questions?
 Ask me here!